l3d00m/MQTT-Clients/mqtt-pir/README.md

 MOVEMENT_TIMEOUT_SECONDS = 120.0
 ```

-2\) Run `chmod +x mqtt-pir.py` to make the file executable

-3\) Copy the service file from this directory to `/etc/systemd/system/mqtt-pir.service`, reload the service configuration with `sudo systemctl deamon-reload`, enable (= autostart) the service with `sudo systemctl enable mqtt-pir` and finally run it with `sudo systemctl start mqtt-pir`
+2\) Copy the service file from this directory to `/etc/systemd/system/mqtt-pir.service`, reload the service configuration with `sudo systemctl deamon-reload`, enable (= autostart) the service with `sudo systemctl enable mqtt-pir` and finally run it with `sudo systemctl start mqtt-pir`

-4\) Add this to your homeassistant configuration:
+3\) Add this to your homeassistant configuration:

 ```yaml
 binary_sensor: